Clovis Maksoud

 Clovis Maksoud (December 17, 1926 – May 15, 2016) was an American diplomat and journalist.
 He served as Ambassador of the Arab League to India from 1961 through 1966, to the United Nations from 1979 through 1990 and at the same time to the United States.
 He worked with presidents John F. Kennedy, Lyndon B. Johnson, Jimmy Carter, Ronald Reagan and George H. W. Bush.

 Besides from being an ambassador, Maksoud was the senior editor of Al-Ahram.
 He also served as professor of international relations and director of the Center for the Global South at American University in Washington, D.C..

 Early life

 Clovis Maksoud was born in Bristow, Oklahoma, on December 17, 1926, to Lebanese parents.
 His mother was an Orthodox Christian, and his father, a Maronite Catholic, had settled in Oklahoma working in the petroleum exploration industry.
 The family moved to Beirut when Maksoud was a teenager in high school.

-At the start of World War II in 1939, Maksoud was enrolled in Beirut's renowned International School of Choueifat which attracted Arab and international students from all around the globe and the Arab world.
-This international and pan-Arab intellectual environment along with the school's passionate teaching staff nurtured his nascent ideals.
+At the start of World War II, in 1939, Maksoud was enrolled in Beirut's renowned International School of Choueifat, which attracted Arab and international students from all over the world.
+This international and pan-Arab intellectual environment, along with the school's specialised teaching staff, nurtured his formative ideals.